Skip to main content

 final b = Foo();

-To indicate that a variable might have the value null, just add ? to its type declaration:
+To indicate that a variable can have the value null, add ? to its type declaration:

 dart